yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 ### Permissions

-Yuno SDK includes, by default, the `INTERNET` permission, which is required to make network requests.
+The Yuno SDK includes the `INTERNET` permission by default, which is required to make network requests.

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />